tesoph/MS1_Portfolio/README.md

   * Features products for sale with images and product information.

 * [Contact page](https://tesoph.github.io/MS1_Portfolio/contact.html)
-  * Contact Information
+  * Contact Information: email, phone number and address are provided.
+This information is in a single column on mobile devices and in 3 columns wide on devices larger than mobile.
-  * Contact Form
+  * Contact Form: the contact form is responsively designed to provide a visually pleasing design on both mobile and larger devices.
+This form features inputs for name, email, subject of message, and message which are required in order for the form to send.
+There is a file upload input which is not required.
+This form also features a Send Message button.
+If the Send Message button is clicked without the required fields being completed the user is prompted to fill them in.

 ### Features Left to Implement
 * Gallery filtering
-  * In the future, I would like to add a feature using Javascript to filter the images in the gallery according to the medium used to create the image to distinguish between different categories of images e.g. drawings, paintings, images created with code, and sketchbook images.
+  * In the future, I would like to add a feature using Javascript to filter the images in the gallery according to the medium used to create the image.
+This would be used to distinguish between different categories of images e.g. drawings, paintings, images created with code, and sketchbook images.

 ## Technologies Used